-“Never forget where you came from; otherwise, you’ll become an asshole” is Villarosa’s life motto.
-For a chef who grew up in the South Bronx and might defy every culinary convention in the book, that means never forgetting the McDonald’s on 34th Street, where he held his first job in food, even as he climbed the culinary ladder to brush shoulders with Thomas Keller in the kitchen of his three-Michelin-starred Per Se.
-It means never forgetting the neighborhood folks who used to slip him money when he was fending for himself on the streets, even as he cooked $50 plates at restaurants owned by the likes of Seamus Mullen and Charlie Palmer.
+Villarosa has a motto: “Never forget where you came from; otherwise, you’ll become an asshole.”
+For a chef who defies most culinary conventions in the book, that means, even as he climbed the career ladder to brush shoulders with some of the world’s most acclaimed chefs, not forgetting his first food job at the McDonald’s on 34th Street.
+It also means not forgetting the neighborhood folks who used to slip him money when he was fending for himself on the streets, even as he cooked $50 plates at restaurants owned by the likes of Seamus Mullen and Charlie Palmer.

-Why did a chef who beat implausible odds to make his way through the door of one of the most exclusive kitchens in the world veer off path to teach kids in low-income neighborhoods?
+So why the motivation to teach kids in low-income neighborhoods as he rose the culinary ladder?
 Was he simply living by his motto?
-Yes, but a little advice from one Rene Redzepi didn’t hurt either.
-The head chef and founder of world-renowned restaurant Noma was one of Villarosa’s many bosses and eventually came to be his most pivotal mentor.
+Yes, but a little advice from René Redzepi didn’t hurt either.
+The head chef and founder of world-renowned Copenhagen restaurant Noma was one of Villarosa’s many bosses and eventually came to be his most influential mentor.

-But when he returned to New York, he was presented with an opportunity he couldn’t turn down: a commis position at Per Se.
-Less than a year into the prestigious gig, however, Villarosa was fired.
-New York Times critic Pete Wells had just slashed the restaurant’s four stars into two, prompting management to hang up an inspirational quote, inspired by Braveheart: “They can take away our stars, but they can’t take away our freedom.”
-Moved, Villarosa posted a picture of the quote onto his Instagram.
-Within hours, he was packing his knives and wiping his station.
+When he returned to New York, though, he was presented with a commis position at Per Se that he couldn’t turn down.
+Less than a year into the prestigious gig, however, Villarosa was red after famed New York Times critic Pete Wells famously slashed the restaurant’s four stars into two.
 “It wasn’t because I wasn’t good enough,” he emphasized.
-“I was fired for some bullshit.”
+“I was fired for some bullsh*t.”

-“I realized that there was an immediate need in these neighborhoods to be educated on these simple concepts of knowing where their food comes from,” Villarosa explained.
-“Knowing the legitimacy of these products and not eating GMO or trash products.”
+Villarosa took this unanticipated opportunity to refocus his efforts on the Insurgo Project.
+“I realized that there was an immediate need in these neighborhoods to be educated about these simple concepts of knowing where their food comes from,” Villarosa explained.
+“Knowing the legitimacy of these products and not eating trash.”

-Through it all, Villarosa’s life motto, “Never forget where you came from,” has stuck with him.
-It’s informed how he treats others in the kitchen, the amount of backbreaking work he puts into every job and the appreciation he has for every second of it.
-When I asked him if there was ever a moment in his bustling career that challenged this tenet, if he’s ever had to remind himself of it, Villarosa answered without skipping a beat, “No.” Just look to the Insurgo Project for proof.
+Throughout his career’s many chapters, it’s clear Villarosa’s life motto has stuck.
+“Never forget where you came from” has not only informed his own path but also the one he’s helping forge for others.
+When I asked him if there was ever a time that challenged this tenet, Villarosa answered without skipping a beat, “No.” Just look to the Insurgo Project for proof.